openhab/org.openhab.binding.zwave/doc/sunricher/zv9102facct_0_0.md

 ### Parameter 9: Set external switch function

-Enable / disable external switch for inclusion / exclusion Enable / disable external switch for inclusion / excluison of the device to / from the network

-0 - (default) disable switch
+Enable / disable external switch for inclusion / exclusion
+<p&gtEnable / disable external switch for inclusion / excluison of the device to / from the network</p&gt <p&gt0 - (default) disable switch</p&gt <p&gt1 - enable switch</p&gt

-1 - enable switch
 Values in the range 0 to 1 may be set.

 The manufacturer defined default value is ```0```.